 You can increase your control over routes by adding more waypoints to customize the direction of your trail.
 But Komoot’s algorithms usually create the very best ride without too much fiddling required.

 You’re also able to toggle between different maps by pressing the layers button in the top-right corner.
-Choose between Komoot’s default map, Open Street Maps, and Open Cycle Maps – which gives you additional information on cycling infrastructure and mountain bike trails.
+Choose between Komoot’s default map, Open Street Maps, and Open Cycle Maps, giving you additional information on cycling infrastructure and mountain bike trails.

 How to use Komoot as you Ride

-When using your phone, to start navigating and recording, simply press the start navigation button in the bottom right corner.
+When using your phone, press the start navigation button in the bottom right corner to start navigating and recording.

 You’ll receive turn-by-turn instructions on your screen, or you can place your phone in your pocket and listen to audio navigation through your headphones.